.Stat Suite documentation

 In SDMX, dataflows are uniquely identified by data source, Agency, ID and Version.
 However, to avoid user confusion, the search does not distingish dataflows per Agency or per Version.
 Thus if there are dataflows, categorised for search indexing, with the same ID, but with different Agencies or different Versions, then only one of them is indexed (first version retrieved through dataflow/all/ID/latest).
 In such a case, it is needed to create and categorise separate dataflows with different IDs.

-If the same dataflow (same ID, whatever Agency or Version) is retrieved from different data sources, then they are indexed separately and appear in the search results as different dataflows, and the are distinguished by the data source which is visible when the dataflow information is expanded.
+If the same dataflow (same ID, whatever Agency or Version) is retrieved from different data sources, then they are indexed separately and appear in the search results as different dataflows, and the are distinguished by the data source which is visible when the dataflow information is expanded (according to the configuration settings).

 Conditions and exceptions